 - Users can provide their own SSL or TLS certificate to secure their site content by using a domain name of choice.

-- With invalidation feature, user can take down the cached images and other content in under a minute.
+- With the invalidation feature, the user can take down the cached images and other content in under a minute.

-- Stackdriver logging integration allows user to gain detailed information about each cache.
+- Stackdriver logging integration allows the user to gain detailed information about each cache.